Skip to content

 The ALPEN method is a time management strategy that can help you manage your tasks more efficiently.

-The acronym stands for the German terms for five activities.
+The acronym stands for the following five terms:

-• Lead time: Break down difficult tasks into smaller steps and assign an estimated duration to each of them.
+• Lead time: Break down difficult tasks into smaller steps and assign an estimated duration to each.

 • Plan buffer time: Anticipate and plan for time losses due to interruptions, breaks, technical issues, meetings, etc.